Skip to main content

 3. Select the contents you would like to include in your support zip; then select Create support Zip.

-When the support zip is generated, you will be taken to a screen like the one below where you can see the name, size, and path of the zip file as well as download the file with the Download button.
+When the support zip is generated, you are taken to a screen like the one below where you can see the name, size, and path of the zip file as well as download the file with the Download button.

 image__6_.png